RainbowHackerHorse/vzvol/docs/README.md

 - xfsprogs
 - pv

-## Will this ever be in the FreeBSD Ports Tree?
-WE'RE IN THE PORTS TREE!

-`cd /usr/ports/sysutils/vzvol && make install clean`

 ## Contributing
 Fork and open a PR with your changes.
 If you've contributed, please ensure you edit CONTRIBUTORS and add your GitHub username